Comfort Keepers Non-Medical Senior Care in Salem, OR

 Seniors who need assistance with simple tasks, such as meal preparation, and seniors who are no longer confident enough to keep living on their own, may benefit from assisted living.
 Seniors who suffer from vision impairment or have limited mobility will find staying in assisted living communities comforting, knowing they are safe.
 This is due to the design of communities – the halls are wide whereas the floors are easy to steer with walkers/wheelchairs.
 Compared to nursing homes, assisted living communities usually have less strict regulations so members of a senior’s family need more time to find the best facility for them.

 Assisted living communities to provide residence to seniors and around-the-clock supervision.
-They also offer a variety of services such as light housekeeping, transportation, meal preparation, laundry, medication assistance, etc. Every client receives the type of care they need.
+They also offer a variety of senior care services such as light housekeeping, transportation, meal preparation, laundry, medication assistance, etc. Every client receives the type of care they need.
 In addition, exercise programs and health programs are at clients’ disposal.
 Clients also have the opportunity to enjoy various cultural and social activities.
 Thanks to individual apartments, assisted living communities offer more privacy to clients.

 Seniors who suffer from a chronic illness or have a disability need extensive around-the-clock care.
 This is where nursing homes come in.
 Nursing homes offer medical services, rehabilitation, nursing care, personal care services, and dietary services in a highly supervised environment.
 Their clients live in semi-private or private rooms.